London Passes: the passes to London

 For example, if you purchase the 3-attraction pass, you can visit 3 attractions of your choice, choosing from the following list.

 Once you purchase the London Explorer Pass, you have 30 days to take advantage of the scheduled visits.
-It is activated as soon as you visit the first one - from then on you have 30 days to visit the remaining ones.
+It activates as soon as you visit the first one - from then on, you have 30 days to visit the remaining ones (whenever you want).

 - You will receive the necessary supplies via email